Medium Rigid (MR) Course Summary

 It Depends - If you've held a class C (car licence) for one (1) year or more then the answer is yes you can.
 Any time spent on your Red P's (P1) counts, but you can't practice to drive a Medium Rigid (MR) vehicle, or upgrade to a MR licence until you hold your Green P's (P2) or full class C licence.
 See the RMS website for other requirements

 How much does it cost to sit the Driver Knowledge Test at the RMS?

 RMS/Services NSW update their prices regularly but approximate cost is $47

 How much does the Logbook Cost?

-$100 per hour upto 10 hours when training/assessing is conducted in our vehicle.
-Note: Training and assessment generally takes approximately 10 hours to complete depending on student competency.
+$1000 for the day when training/assessing is conducted in our vehicle.
+Note: Training and assessment generally takes 1 day (approximately 10 hours) to complete depending on student competency.